endormi/data-analysis/README.md

 # so_survey2019

-Analysing Education level, Developer type and most common language used by Developers (according to SO survey).
+Analysing Education level, Developer type and Most Popular Languages used by developers (according to SO survey).

 * [Survey data](https://insights.stackoverflow.com/survey/2019)